 Thermometers are devices that measure and display temperature, a fundamental physical characteristic that indicates the level of heat or cold in a specific environment.
 These devices have seen considerable evolution throughout the years, transitioning from early mercury-based models to contemporary digital and infrared technologies.
-Thermometers are used throughout multiple industries, including healthcare, culinary practices, industrial operations, and scientific inquiry, rendering them a vital tool in modern life.
+They are used throughout multiple industries, including healthcare, culinary practices, industrial operations, and scientific inquiry, rendering them a vital tool in modern life.

 The basic idea guiding thermometer function is the correlation between temperature and the physical properties of substances.
 The temperature measurement, reliant upon the thermometer type, relies on the expansion and contraction of liquids or gases, variations in electrical resistance, or the release of infrared energy.
 The physical changes later turn into temperature measurements displayed on the thermometer’s screen.